Email nurturing overview

 4. Add email steps with content and timing

-5. Activate the flow
+5. Activate the workflow

-Step 4: Monitor and Optimize
+Step 4: Monitor and optimize

-Once flows are running:
+Once workflows are running:

 • Watch performance metrics (opens, clicks, unsubscribes)